Dual Diagnosis Rehab Treatment Centers in Florida

 - Medication-assisted treatment.
 Specific medications aid in the reduction of cravings and as a preventative measure from getting high should you relapse.

-Is Co-Occurring Disorder Treatment Covered by Insurance?
+Is Dual Diagnosis Treatment Covered by Insurance?

 Many patients use health insurance to pay for co-occurring disorder, but it can depend on a number of factors whether a particular co-occurring disorder treatment is covered.